🎨

 How to Select Your Colors

-1. Look for the My Palette panel on the right side of the app
+1. Look for the My Palette panel on the right side of the screen

 2. Click on each pigment you own - it will become highlighted